christgau/wsdd/README.md

 warnings and error messages enabled.
 In this configuration the host running wsdd is discovered with its configured hostname and belong to a default workgroup.
-The discovery mode, which allows to search for other WSD-compatible devices must be enabled explicitely.
-Both modes can be used simultanously.
+The discovery mode, which allows to search for other WSD-compatible devices must be enabled explicitly.
+Both modes can be used simultaneously.
 See below for details.

 ### General options